isblab/website/Research/index.md

 ## Integrative structures of protein assemblies

 <p class="text-justify">
 Structures of several large protein complexes and assemblies are difficult to obtain using a single experimental or computational method.
 Integrative structure determination fills this gap; various types of experimental data are combined along with principles from physics, statistical inference, and prior models to obtain the structure.
 The different sources of input information may span multiple scales; for example, X-ray data is at the atomic scale, while FRET distances are at the domain scale.
 However, these sources can be complementary; for example, EM maps may provide the shape of a complex while chemical crosslinks may provide the orientation of binding interfaces.
 We have used structural, biochemical, biophysical, cell biological, genetic, and in-silico bioinformatics information for deducing the structure of assemblies.
+For more information, please read two recent reviews ([**1**](https://arxiv.org/abs/2407.00566),[**2**](https://arxiv.org/abs/2401.17894)) on integrative structural modeling from our group.
 </p>

 <p class="text-justify">